 - $25,000 for property damage liability

 These are the policies the state requires all drivers to carry.
-They are mandatory coverages that protect victims of an accident you cause.
-You may have to pay for an accident out of your own pocket if you cause a crash and do not have this coverage.
+They are mandatory coverages that protect victims of any accident you may cause.
+You may have to pay for an accident out of your pocket if you cause a crash and do not have adequate coverage.